 JP Mc Loughlin – County Mayo

 Darren Mc Andrew – Co Wickow

 Even Canada's national sport has Irish roots.
 In the 17th Century a popular Waterford folk song praised the hurlers from Faha Stogeen on the banks of Newfoundland.
 Sticks are modified but enthusiasm prevails.
 Televisions (as radios were) are tuned to Hockey Night in Canada and young people are inspired by Canada's sports heroes.

 Hockey Hall of Fame 1979

-Orr revolutionized the sport with his scoring ability and playmaking from the blue line.
-For eight consecutive seasons Orr won the Norris Trophy as the best defenseman and three times he was the league's most valuable player to collect the Hart Trophy.
+Orr revolutionized the sport with his scoring ability and play-making from the blue line.
+Eight consecutive seasons Orr won the Norris Trophy as the best defenseman and three times he was the league's most valuable player to collect the Hart Trophy.

 Bobby Orr (centre back) was inducted into the Hockey Hall of Fame in 1979

 and was one of eight Canadians selected to carry the Olympic flag during the 2010 Vancouver Olympics opening ceremonies

 Son of John Ryan of County Tipperary Ireland and Maria Louisa Gibbs of Belfast Ireland, Pat was born September 28,